Lay3rLabs/TrustGraph/PLAN.md

 - [ ] Vibe code working attestation UI
 - [ ] Implement page rank for rewards
 - [ ] Make a points page.
+- [ ] New voting power contract to consume merkle tree

 Flow:
 - Load attestations for a recipient